 Care of the Mouth After Extractions

 - Do not have your child rinse out their mouth or spit excessively.

-- Do not allow your child to drink through a straw.
+- Do not have your child drink through a straw.

 Care of Sealants